wp-plugins/my-wp-tagcanvas/readme.txt

 = Manual =
 1. Make sure you are running WordPress version 2.9 or higher.
-2. Download the zip file and extract the contents.
+2. Download the zip file and extract the content.
 3. Upload the '3D WP Tag Cloud' folder to your plugins directory (wp-content/plugins/).
 4. Login to your WordPress Admin menu,
+4. Go to 'Appearance' > 'Widgets' and make sure you have enabled accessibility mode in 'Screen Options' (right top corner).
-5. Add a widget through the 'Appearance > Widgets' section on your WordPress Dashboard.
+5. Add a widget instance of 3D WP Tag Cloud.

 = Automatic =
 1. Make sure you are running WordPress version 2.9 or higher.
 2. Use WordPress' built-in installer and activate the plugin.
-3. Add widget instances through the ‘Appearence > Widgets’ section on your WordPress Dashboard.
+3. Go to 'Appearance > Widgets' and make sure you have enabled accessibility mode in 'Screen Options' (right top corner).
+4. Add a widget instance of 3D WP Tag Cloud.

 == Changelog ==

+= 2.2.3 =
+1. Installation clarifications
+2. Code improvements.
+3. New tips added.

 = 2.2.2 =
 1. Fixed bug with Control Panel interface.